bjdixon/xo/README.md

 ####filter

-Takes an array and a predicate.
+Takes a predicate and an array.
 Returns an array with only those terms that pass the predicate.

 ```javascript
 const compare = (id, obj) => id === obj.id;